phocks/devblog/content/pages/about.md

 ---

-If you found anything on this site useful, buying me [a coffee](https://ko-fi.com/phocks) you actually be pretty cool. ☕
+If you found anything on this site useful, buying me [a coffee](https://ko-fi.com/phocks) would actually be pretty cool. 🦊